temisusa/dataVizChallenge/README.md

 It's a sample of our MEDLINE database, along with expert names.
 [Info about MEDLINE](https://www.nlm.nih.gov/pubs/factsheets/medline.html)(nih.gov)

 The names have been anonymized.
 The sample takes all of our records with a publication date of May 1, 2016 and beyond.
-An article can have many co-authors of course, so what these files do is "flatten" out the articles by co-author: one row per each "incidence" of authorship.
+An article can have many co-authors of course, so what these files do is flatten out the articles by co-author: one row per each incidence of authorship.
 For example.
 If docId 123 has two authors "Alice" and "Bob",  we'll have two records to denote this, which share a docId.
 Although the names are anonymized, the affiliation & country  data is kept consistent across authorId.